PatrickFarrelly/BlogCW/README.md

 python manage.py runserver
 ```
 Visit the app in your browser at http://127.0.0.1:8000/.
+To view a blog and the comments on it a user must click on the name of the blog post

 ### Project Structure
 Below is an overview of the project structure: